The Yoga Sutras of Patanjali are the 'bible' of yoga, providing its only reliable textual basis.

 The Yoga Sutras of Patanjali is perhaps the most

 incisive and illuminative text ever written.
-In a few hundred words, very few of which are repeated, Patanjali presents and
+In a few hundred words Patanjali presents and

 a potent and invaluable map of human experience that, once clearly understood, will allow you to find your way more easily

-to the source of your experience and existence.
+to the source of your own experience and existence.

-Defining yoga as both state, yoga citti vrtti nirodah (letting go of the projections of mind YS i.2), and process, tapah svadhyaya ishvara pranidhanani kriya yoga (passionate enquiry into the nature of the self YS ii.1), the eight limbs (ashtanga) of yoga are clearly presented by Patanjali, not as a curriculum of techniques, but as the deep infolding of conscious awareness into its source.
-This infolding is invited by yama and niyama, and flows intermittently through the awareness states of asana, pranayama, pratyahara, dhyana and dharana to samadhi.
+Defining yoga as both state, yoga citti vrtti nirodah (letting go of the projections of mind (YS i.2), and process, tapah svadhyaya ishvara pranidhanani kriya yoga (passionate enquiry into the nature of the self (YS ii.1), the eight limbs (ashtanga) of yoga are clearly presented by Patanjali, not as a curriculum of techniques, but as the deep infolding of conscious awareness into its source.
+This infolding is invited by yama and niyama, and flows progressively, though initially intermittently, through the awareness states of asana, pranayama, pratyahara, dhyana and dharana to samadhi, and back again.

-The Dynamic Yoga Training Method provides the perfect tools for becoming intimate with the subtle territories outlined by Patanjali, and allowing you to let go of your need to determine and control into your ability to enjoy what, where and who you are without any resistance (dukkah).
+Our Somatic Resilience Courses provides the perfect tools for becoming intimate with the subtle territories outlined by Patanjali, and allowing you to let go of your need to determine and control into your ability to enjoy what, where and who you are without wishful thinking or resistance (dukkah).